What is an IBCLC?

 Both Chelsea and Lara are currently contracted as in-network providers with Aetna and Regence/BCBS of Oregon.
 Please let us know if you need help verifying your benefits.

-For out-of-pocket clients we provide a claim form for you to submit to your insurance company for possible reimbursement.
+For self-pay clients we provide a claim form for you to submit to your insurance company for possible reimbursement.
 Payment in full (cash, check, or

 credit card/HSA card) is typically due at the time of service.
-We fully acknowledge that lactation services can often be an unexpected yet much needed expense and we will work with you to provide a flexible payment plan if
+However, we fully acknowledge that lactation services can often be an unexpected yet much needed expense and we will work with you to provide a flexible payment plan if

 needed-please don’t hesitate to ask about this.